xtmalliance/argon-server/README.md

 - _Flight Declaration_: Future flights up-to 24 hours can be submitted, this support both the ASTM USS <-> USS API and can also be used as a standalone component, for supported DSS APIs see below
 - _Network Remote-ID_ : The Network RID module is compliant with ASTM standards for Network RID and can be used as a "display provider" or as a "service provider"
 - _Operator Notifications_: Using a AMQP queue you can send notifications to the operator
+- _Conformance Monitoring_ (beta): Monitory trajectory / flight path against the declared 4D Volume

 ## ▶️ Get started in 20 mins
-Follow our 5-step process to deploy Flight Blender and Flight Spotlight and get started with the basic concepts of the software.
+Follow our 5-step process to deploy Flight Blender and get started with the basic concepts of the software.

 Read the ⏲️ [20-minute quickstart](deployment_support/README.md) now!